 Salt Spring Island Festivals

 Salt Spring Island loves its festivals.
-From large annual fiestas to weekend concerts and small specialized events, it seems like there is always something happening on Salt Spring.
+From large annual fiestas to weekend concerts and small specialized events, it seems like there is always something happening.
 Here are a few of the main celebrations:

 Maple Syrup Day (February)